 For information on scheduled burials in our national cemeteries, please go to the Daily Burial Schedule.

 The private and community cemeteries that contain NCA soldiers' and government lots, and Confederate cemeteries, do not always have staffed offices on site.
 When administrative information for the larger cemetery is available, it is provided below.

-This soldiers' lot is overseen by the Beverly National Cemetery.
+This soldiers' lot is overseen by the Washington Crossing National Cemetery.

 Please contact the national cemetery for more information.